Daniel Peretz: Bayern Munich

-Loan to Hamburger SV
+Loans to Hamburger SV and Southampton

-On 21 July 2025, Peretz joined fellow Bundesliga club Hamburger SV, on loan for the 2025–26 season.
+On 21 July 2025, Peretz joined fellow Bundesliga club Hamburger SV on loan for the 2025–26 season.
+On 8 January 2026, he was recalled from Hamburg and joined English club Southampton on loan for the remainder of the season.
+Peretz made his debut for the club on 10 January in a 3–2 away victory against Doncaster Rovers in the FA Cup.
+He featured in a 2–1 win over Arsenal on 4 April 2026, helping Southampton to qualify for the 2026 FA Cup semifinals.

+Southampton

+On 5 June 2026, Peretz joined Southampton permanently on a four-year contract which started from 15 June 2026.

 International career

 Youth

 Peretz has been a youth international for Israel since 2016, and was the first choice goalkeeper for Israel's U-21 team since his debut on 2 September 2021.

 In the second leg of the play-offs for the 2023 UEFA European Under-21 Championship against Ireland, the match ended in a draw.
 In the resulting penalty shoot-out, Peretz saved three penalties in a row, as well as scoring one of his own, to secure Israel's qualification to the final tournament.

 During the 2023 U-21 Euros group stage match against Germany, which ended in a 1–1 draw, Peretz saved two penalties, receiving UEFA's Player of the Match award as a result.
 Peretz also saved a crucial penalty in the penalty shootout during Israel's quarter-final win against host country, Georgia, again receiving the Player of the Match award.
 Peretz missed Israel's semi-final against eventual winners England due to suspension for an accumulation of yellow cards in each of his two recent matches.
 Through their performance at the tournament, Israel qualified for the 2024 Olympics.

 Peretz was chosen as one of three overage players for the 2024 Olympic Games.
 However, a thigh muscle tendon injury he sustained before the tournament prevented him from participating.